 Krystal Biotech, Inc. (the "Company," or "we" or other similar pronouns) commenced operations on April 15, 2016.
 On March 31, 2017, the Company converted from a California limited liability company to a Delaware C-corporation, and changed its name from Krystal Biotech LLC to Krystal Biotech, Inc. On June 19, 2018, the Company incorporated Krystal Australia Pty Ltd., an Australian proprietary limited company, a wholly-owned subsidiary, for the purpose of undertaking preclinical and clinical studies in Australia.
-On April 24, 2019, the Company incorporated Jeune Aesthetics, Inc., formerly known as Jeune, Inc. ("Jeune"), in Delaware, a wholly-owned subsidiary, for the purpose of undertaking preclinical and clinical studies for aesthetic skin conditions.
-On January 7, 2022, the Company incorporated Krystal Biotech Switzerland GmbH, for the purpose of establishing initial operations in Europe for the development and commercialization of Krystal's pipeline.
+On April 23, 2019, the Company incorporated Jeune Aesthetics, Inc., formerly known as Jeune, Inc. ("Jeune"), in Delaware, a wholly-owned subsidiary, for the purpose of undertaking preclinical and clinical studies for aesthetic skin conditions.
+On January 7, 2022 and August 25, 2022, the Company incorporated Krystal Biotech Switzerland GmbH and Krystal Biotech Netherlands, B.V., respectively, for the purpose of establishing initial operations in Europe for the development and commercialization of Krystal's pipeline.

-We are a clinical stage biotechnology company leading the field of redosable gene delivery.
-Using our patented platform that is based on engineered herpes simplex virus type 1 ("HSV-1"), we create vectors that efficiently deliver therapeutic transgenes to cells of interest in multiple organ systems.
+We are a biotechnology company focused on developing and commercializing genetic medicines for patients with rare diseases.
+Using our patented platform that is based on engineered HSV-1, we create vectors that efficiently deliver therapeutic transgenes to cells of interest in multiple organ systems.
 The cell's own machinery then transcribes and translates the encoded effector to treat or prevent disease.
-We formulate our vectors for non-invasive or minimally invasive routes of administration at a doctor's office or potentially in the patient's home by a healthcare professional.
+We formulate our vectors for non-invasive or minimally invasive routes of administration at a healthcare professional's office or potentially in the patient's home by a healthcare professional.
 Our goal is to develop easy-to-use medicines to dramatically improve the lives of patients living with rare diseases and chronic conditions.
 Our innovative technology platform is supported by in-house, commercial scale current good manufacturing practices ("cGMP") manufacturing capabilities.